 We plan to use a mix of technologies to deliver the nbn™ network, using the best-fit technology for the location.
 The process to getting started and any installation requirements differ by technology so to get accurate information on how to connect check your address.
 By checking your address you can find out if the nbn™ network is available to you and exactly what equipment you need to get connected at your address.

 Once you have checked your address and know the installation procedure we are planning for your home you should contact your landlord or agent as you may need permission.
 In the case where a landlord firmly objects we suggest contacting your local tenant advice service or union as the laws may differ between states and regions.

-Discuss your current set up with your preferred phone or internet service provider when you order your nbn™ services to find out what you will need – you may require extra cabling installed by a certified cabler.
+Discuss your current set up with your preferred phone or internet service provider when you order your nbn™ services to find out what you will need – you may require extra cabling installed by a registered cabler.

 If you are trying to connect an outbuilding or granny flat, view the guidelines for extending an existing nbn™ service.